Boogie Nights (1997)

 Writer/director Paul Thomas Anderson’s ode to the ’70s porn industry brings poignant depth to its sensational subject matter.
 It’s also an amazing showcase of top-notch acting and directing.
 Anderson is a rare creative talent, as skilled with actors as with the camera, a compelling combination of Steven Spielberg and Robert Altman.

-Composer Michael Penn opens and closes the film with broken-down carnival music, and I think that’s a brilliant way to represent the film’s characters.
+Composer Michael Penn opens and closes the film with broken-down carnival music, and I think that’s a brilliant way to represent these characters.
 They’re cogs in a great machine, capable of the highest highs and the lowest lows, but once they’re part of the machine, they’re part of it forever.
+Moore’s character learns this when she tries to regain legal custody of her son from her ex-husband.
+Cheadle’s character discovers it when the bank refuses to loan him the money to start a new business.
+And Wahlberg’s central ‘Dirk Diggler’ comes to this realization when none of his other creative aspirations gain any traction, forcing him to return to the ‘circus’ after a falling out with the ‘family’.

 Oscar Nominations: Best Original Screenplay, Supporting Actor (Reynolds), Supporting Actress (Moore)